 Unlike basal cell carcinomas, SCCs are capable of metastasis, and they therefore have a higher mortality rate than BCCs.

 The typical SCC is a keratinising nodule that may be ulcerated or show excess ‘keratin’ formation.
 They are often referred to as “ugly” and “untidy” looking — often with a ‘yuck’ factor.
 Given their relation with high levels of cumulative UVR exposure, the surrounding skin may show many features of photodamage including dermal atrophy, and increased variation in pigmentation and of the skin vasculature.
 Their distribution strictly mirrors cumulative UVR exposure: rates are highest on bald headed men, the tops of the ears, faces and backs of the hands.

 They are usually nodules, and vary in size from ~5mm up to 3 or 4cm or greater.
 Some poorly differentiated SCCs appear to have lost their ‘keratinising’ appearance and resemble a piece of raw steak or jam on the skin’s surface.

 Some examples of squamous cell carcinomas are shown below.

 Notice that in that many of the SCC images (above and below), the tumour seems to centre around a keratin plug, to form a volcano like structure.
 Whilst some SCCs are ‘smooth’, most show areas of hyperkeratotic material (‘keratin’).
 They can also be ulcerated.

-SCC are ~five times less common than BCC with an incidence of around 20:100,000 in Northern European populations, with a median age of 75.
+SCC are ~five times less common than BCC with an incidence of around 55:100,000 in the English population, with a median age of 80.
 They are more common in men than women (2:1).